War in Afghanistan (2001–2021): 2014–2015: Withdrawal and increase of insurgency

 December 2015 saw a renewed Taliban offensive in Helmand focused on the town of Sangin.
 The Sangin district fell to the Taliban on 21 December after fierce clashes that killed more than 90 soldiers in two days.
-It was reported that 30 members of the SAS alongside 60 US special forces operators joined the Afghan Army in the Battle to retake parts of Sangin from Taliban insurgents, in addition, about 300 US troops and a small number of British remained in Helmand to advise Afghan commanders at the corps level.
-Senior American commanders said that the Afghan troops in the province have lacked effective leaders as well as the necessary weapons and ammunition to hold off persistent Taliban attacks.
-Some Afghan soldiers in Helmand have been fighting in tough conditions for years without a break to see their family, leading to poor morale and high desertion rates.
+It was reported that 30 members of the SAS, alongside 60 US special forces operators, joined the Afghan Army in the battle to retake parts of Sangin from Taliban insurgents.
+In addition, about 300 US troops and a small number of British remained in Helmand to advise Afghan commanders at the corps level.
+Senior American commanders said that the Afghan troops in the province had lacked effective leaders, as well as the necessary weapons and ammunition to hold off persistent Taliban attacks.
+Some Afghan soldiers in Helmand had fought in tough conditions for years without getting to see their families, causing poor morale and high desertion.

 Peace movements started arising in Afghanistan, including the Tabassum movement in 2015, the Enlightenment Movement during 2016–17, Uprising for Change in 2017, and the People's Peace Movement in 2018.